andrewpickett/advent-of-code/2022/python/day18/README.md

 change -- at which point, it obviously was restricting more than it should.
 I ended up at 5000 as my limit.
 I'd like to have a better way to identify it, but this works just fine for this purpose.

+I could have probably gone back and redid part 1 in a similar way, which would have sped it up, but I kind of liked my solution -- even though it's slower.
+So, in the end, this is one puzzle where part 2 will just run faster than part 1!

 # Results

 |              | Answer | Attempts | Exec.
 Time (ms) | Solve Time (HH:mm:ss) | Rank |